seosingapore/office-js-docs-pr/docs/publish/centralized-deployment.md

 3. Choose the add-in, and then choose **Add**.

     ![Screenshot shows the Admin Managed tab of the Office Add-ins page of an Office application.
 The Citations add-in is shown on the tab.](../../images/fd36ba81-9882-40f0-9fce-74f991aa97d5.png)

+## Supporting uploaded add-ins with single sign on

+When working with uploaded add-ins, single sign on (SSO) features behave differently than they would with add-ins connected to the Office Store.
+Specifically, the add-in's [WebApplicationInfo](/reference/manifest/webapplicationinfo.md) determines what information displays during the consent experience when acquiring and activating the add-in.
+As a consequence, it is important that [your add-in service](/docs/develop/sso-in-office-add-ins.md#create-the-service-application) has been registered with complete, user-ready information.